In this article

 There are four stages of alcoholism that you should be aware of:

 Stage 1 alcoholism is considered the pre-alcoholic phase.
-These are the people who drink to dull pain, forget, destress, escape reality, etc.
+These include people who drink to dull pain, forget, destress, escape reality, etc.

 While they don’t yet have a full-on addiction, their drinking behavior could quickly spiral into one.
-It’s important to take the warning signs seriously because this is the easiest stage to create change.
+Taking the warning signs seriously is important because this is the easiest stage to create change.

 Stage 2 alcoholics are those who are: